-On the s saccessial completion of the course, stadents will be able to CO1.
+On the successful completion of the course, students will be used to CO1.
 Illustrate the combinational and sequential building blocks using Apply VHDL CO2.
 Implement combinational logic circuits for a given specification Apply CO3.
 Analyze optimal synchronous/asynchronous sequential logic circuits Analyze for a given requirements.
 CO4.
 Investigate the need for testing and the strategies to generate test Analyze vectors.
 CO5.
 Examine the digital systems, designed for the given specifications, Analyze by generating test vectors